opendaylight/netvirt/docs/specs/oxygen/coe-integration.rst

 This feature will support following use cases:

 * TC 1: Create a POD within a node under a namespace
-* TC 2: Attach a POD to service
-* TC 3: Remove a POD from service
-* TC 4: Delete a POD from a namespace
+* TC 2: Delete a POD from a namespace
+* TC 3: All pods under the same namespace should be able to communicate with each other

 CSIT
 ----